 With 17% of the worlds population, the Indian insurance market accounts for less than 1.5% of the worlds total insurance premium.

-Home insurance policies generally provide coverage for damage to a home’s structure and damage to owners personal property.
+Home insurance policies generally provide coverage for disasters, damage to a home’s structure and damage to owners personal property.
 Today it is very possible that many people in Kerala are not only facing the loss of their property and home but also facing the fact they will still have to fund their mortgage, despite their home being in ruins, and or to find funds to rebuild their lives.